michaeljs1990/git-sync/README.md

 ## Config

 Here is an example config file.
-I tried my best to bubble up error messages but for now config validation is somewhat limited.
+To validate your config you can run `git-sync -validate -config file.yaml`.

 ```
 ---